Connecting Haringey’s diverse communities using arts as a tool for change.

 Our Work

-Collage Arts has an active relationship with Haringey’s local Kurdish community members.
-Most recently we invited local people write and star in 10 short films to serve as learning resources for ESOL students.
+Collage Arts has had an active relationship with Haringey’s local Kurdish community members.
+Recently we invited local people to write and star in 10 short films being prepared as learning resources for ESOL students.
+Sadly the pandemic halted some of the plan, but watch this space in 2026 as we re-kindle the project with Haringey's Kurdish and Turkish speaking communities and with organisations like Haringey Welcome, we develop learning resources to support settled communities and new arrivals to London.

-The story, written by Sulin Hasso, features 3 generations of a family navigating the declining health of their beloved grandmother.
+The story, "Mum, Dade and I", written by Sulin Hasso, features 3 generations of a family navigating the declining health of their beloved grandmother.
 The actors, a mix of amateur and professional, worked together to produce a series of brilliant films.
 Despite a difficulty to communicate - due to varying English language skills and a variety of Kurdish dialect speakers involved, the project was a rewarding entry into the world of acting and film-making.
+This project was made possible with involvement of Anice from the Collage team, and

 Windrush Compensation Scheme Infomercials